merenlab/anvio.org/vocabulary/index.md

 ---
 layout: page
 title: "'Omics Vocabulary"
-excerpt: "Commonly used terms and their approximate meanings"
+excerpt: "A community resource for common terms of microbial 'omics, and their approximate meanings"
 comments: true
 ---